codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 13. Live Queries

-Alternatively, the Heroku server can be configured properly to listen to the Message object for changes (see [this example](https://github.com/codepath/parse-server-example/blob/master/index.js#L49)).
+Alternatively, the Back4App server can be configured properly to listen to the Message object for changes (see [this example](https://github.com/codepath/parse-server-example/blob/master/index.js#L49)).
 We need to add a `liveQuery` field in our Parse server installation.
 See [[this guide|Configuring-a-Parse-Server#adding-support-for-live-queries]] for more context.

 ```java
 var api = new ParseServer({